semay-cli/sql-crud/README.md

    The current generated unit tests cover CRUD functionality only.
    Unit test generation for relationships between entities is planned and will be coming soon.

+5. **Custom Middleware for Token and Role Validation**
+   You have to implement your own middleware for token and role validation.
+   *(Soon to be added: a default admin role middleware that works out of the box.)*

 ## ℹ️ Additional Information

 For more details and to explore all available commands, you can always run: